 Similarly, if the Get My Payment tool says your payment was direct-deposited, but the money doesn't show in your bank account after five days, first check with your bank.
 If the bank says it hasn't received a payment, you can request a payment trace.

 To request a payment trace, call 800-919-9835 or fill out IRS Form 3911, Taxpayer Statement Regarding Refund.

+The IRS issued millions of debit cards to taxpayers in lieu of second stimulus checks, but will be sending out fewer debit cards out for the third payment.
 The prepaid Visa debit cards, issued by MetaBank, are called Economic Impact Payment (EIP) cards.
 Your EIP card will arrive in a white envelope with "Economic Impact Payment Card" in the return address.
 You'll need to activate the card by calling the phone number that comes with the card and choosing a 4-digit PIN number.
 (For cards with more than one name, only the person listed first on the card can activate it.)